 Instantly after the transfer finished, while still speaking to Bazz online, a bomb landed on the building next to the cafe, causing a power outage in the neighbourhood.

 “I thought he was dead,” Bazz told me in the band’s underground studio in Beirut.

 “I don’t think I have ever experienced a more honest moment,” said Hekmat, the 24-year-old guitarist and keyboard player, who had been sitting next to Bazz when Anas suddenly went offline. "'Lasatk Aish' captured life in Syria.”

 Although Bazz and Hekmat didn’t receive word until hours later, Anas survived.
-In March 2013, a week after the fighting in Nabek, he left for Beirut to form the band Khebez Dawle.
+In March of 2013, a week after the fighting in Nabek, he left for Beirut to form the band Khebez Dawle.
 They have since started to work on a concept album that portrays the events of the Syrian Civil War through their eyes.

-After applying for financial support in August 2013 to the Arab Fund for Art and Culture (AFAC) and the Arab Culture Resource (ACR), two agencies committed to empowering cultural production in the Middle East, Khebez Dawle was awarded its first grant from AFAC in November and its second from ACR in January.
+After applying for financial support in August of 2013 to the Arab Fund for Art and Culture (AFAC) and the Arab Culture Resource (ACR), two agencies committed to empowering cultural production in the Middle East, Khebez Dawle was awarded its first grant from AFAC in November and its second from ACR in January.

 Finally, dreams once shattered seemed attainable.
 But despite their success, the band still wasn’t complete.

-While collaborating in their studio one afternoon in May 2013, Hekmat received a call from an unknown number.
+While collaborating in their studio one afternoon in May of 2013, Hekmat received a call from an unknown number.
 It was Bashi, a 27-year-old guitarist and the lone remaining member from Ana.